Take one capsule once daily.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Constella® 290 micrograms hard capsules; Almirall Limited, The electronic Medicines Compendium.
-Dated April 2014.
+Manufacturer's PIL, Constella® 290 micrograms hard capsules; Allergan Limited, The electronic Medicines Compendium.
+Dated September 2016.